Harlan Pratt

 Harlan Pratt (born December 10, 1978) is a Canadian former professional ice hockey defenceman.

 Career

 Pratt was drafted by the Pittsburgh Penguins in the fifth round of the 1997 NHL Entry Draft.
 He has played over 900 games in eleven different leagues across North America and Europe.
 Pratt was selected to represent the Kölner Haie in the Deutsche Eishockey Liga's All-Star Game during the 2007–08 season.

 Personal

 Pratt's older brother Nolan is a former NHL defenseman who played 592 games with 5 teams from 1996 until 2008 and was a member of two Stanley Cup-winning teams (Colorado Avalanche (2000–01) and Tampa Bay Lightning (2003–04)).
 Nolan retired from professional hockey after the 2010-11 SM-liiga season.
+Had two children with his wife Jules, Harland (2007) and Quinn (2010), where they moved frequently for his career.